MSc Reproduction and DevelopmentFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The vast majority of our clinical students on the master's degree follow the programme for training purposes - for progression and promotion in their chosen discipline, or as a foundation qualification allowing them to specialise in IVF and infertility or obstetrics and gynaecology.
-Our clinical graduates use their knowledge and skills to gain research skills to aid publication, develop their medical practices and enhance their expertise in reproductive medicine.
+Clinical students follow the programme for progression and promotion in their discipline, or as a foundation qualification to specialise in IVF and infertility, or obstetrics and gynaecology.
+Our clinical graduates use knowledge and research skills to aid publication, develop their practice and enhance their expertise in reproductive medicine.

-Most of our scientific graduates go on to work in a clinical or diagnostic setting, training as Clinical Embryologists or Andrologists, through the NHS Scientific Training Programme, or working in medical laboratories.
-Our science graduates have also used this master's degree as a springboard to non-clinical or clinical research, going on to pursue PhD studentships.
+Scientific graduates go on to work in a clinical or diagnostic setting, training as Clinical Embryologists or Andrologists, through the NHS Scientific Training Programme.
+Our science graduates have also used this MSc as a springboard to non-clinical or clinical research and PhD studentships.

 Discover the expertise and resources on offer at Bristol with our live and on-demand events.

 Find out more about studying with us or request a prospectus.